baalaan/dockerhub-autobuild/ARGvsFROMvsRUN/README.md

 Check the file image_version inside the container

 > root@4c533ebe3586:/# cat /image_version

+Result is the value we assigned to variable `VERSION` which we then echoed to image_version file.

 > trusty

 An `ARG` declared before a `FROM` is _outside of a build stage_, so it _can’t be used in any instruction after a `FROM`_ **UNLESS** we use an ARG instruction without a value inside of a build stage which in our case is the 2nd declaration of `ARG` in our Dockerfile.